JoshData/jot/README.md

 being modified before the modification took place (i.e. what the value was before the operation).

-(Interally, INS and DEL are subcases of "SPLICE" and PUT, REM, and REN are subcases of "PROP".)
+(Interally, INS and DEL are subcases of "SPLICE".)

 Transformations